 Planning for Three Days in London

 London is a huuuuuge city with far more to do than even the Rick Steves London list.
 You aren’t going to be able to see all of it with in three days.
-I’ve been six times and every time I go, I uncover something new.
+I’ve been seven times and every time I go, I uncover something new.

 So how, do you figure out what to do in London in three days?
 You are going to have to prioritize what is important to you and do your best not to exhaust yourself.
 The following itinerary suggests doing 2-3 of the above Rick Steves’ pics per day, based upon your personal interests.
 But the itinerary then goes off script to suggest a nearby neighborhood that is worth exploring.